Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 # Interim Presentation

-### Work have we achieved to date
+### Work we have achieved to date

 - Background reading on other similar applications of non-intrusive load monitoring.
-- Settled on our most promising idea for achieving monitoring using vibrations.
+- Settled on our most promising idea for achieving monitoring using vibration sensing.
 - Connected accelerometer to microcontroller.
 - Written code to read and manipulate accelerometer data.
 - Connected LED circuit to give visual interpretation of data.